Klowner/inkscape-applytransforms/README.md

 Note that performing this operation on certain shapes (stars, lpes, ...) will convert them to paths, and clones are affected in strange ways due to clone transforms behave.

+**update 2020-7-27** - updated to work with Inkscape 1.0+.
+Use legacy branch `inkscape-pre1.0-compat` for prior version of Inkscape.

 **update 2016-1-5** - now only affects selected shapes when there is an active selection.

 ## Installation